RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

   ILP Implementation methods
     1) Pipelining: Divides instructions into multiple stages and processes each stage of different instructions concurrently.

     2) Superscalar Architecture: Uses multiple execution units to process multiple instructions in parallel.

     3) Out-of-Order Execution: Executes instructions that are ready first, regardless of their program order.

   ILP example

     a = b + c; // Instruction 1

     d = e + f; // Instruction 2

     => we can execute Inst.1 & Inst.2 in parallel because they are independent.

 2. Dynamic instruction scheduling

+  Dynamic Instruction Scheduling is a technique where a processor dynamically adjusts the execution order of instructions at "runtime" to improve performance.

 3. Tomasulo's Algorithm
 4. Vector Processing
 5. Multi Processing